 Herbal Insomnia Supplements

-A number of botanical medicines with sedative and/or relaxing properties have been shown to improve sleep in human studies.
+A number of botanical medicines with sedative and/or relaxing properties have been shown as a viable option for how to beat insomnia.
 Many of these herbs for insomnia appear to work better when used in combination.
 Some of the most evidence-based herbs for insomnia are:

 The combination was effective in promoting relaxation and more restful sleep and reducing fatigue due to lack of sleep in an open-label study in 295 patients with mild to moderate sleep difficulties.35 Take one to two capsules one hour before bed.

-The first step should be to make sure you are following good sleep hygiene practices.
+The first step for how to beat insomnia should be to make sure you are following good sleep hygiene practices.
 If you still experience insomnia symptoms, move on to a more structured program of cognitive behavioral therapy for insomnia.
 Find healthcare providers in your area that offer the program (insurance should cover it) or buy a book or online program and commit to working through all the sessions/steps.
 Don’t panic, it’s quicker and simpler than it sounds.

 You don’t have to live with insomnia or rely on prescription drugs for the rest of your life.
 Well-tested, natural insomnia solutions are available to get you sleeping through the night on a permanent basis.